Mark Wilson

 Introduction

-During the seventies, Mark Wilson actively exhibited paintings and drawings in New
+During the nineteen seventies, Mark Wilson actively exhibited paintings and drawings in New

 York.
 His work was deeply involved with geometric imagery that had a distinctly